MinhPhan2608/InterviewBackend/README.md

 ## NOTE!!!:
 The first request is usually slower than subsequent requests (due to framework initialization and other stuff like db connection pool setup,...)

+## UPDATE:
+The Swagger UI for this app is available at /swagger-ui/index.html.